lucashn/peakutils/docs/tutorial_a.rst

 .. image:: _static/tut_a_4.png

-Related functionality in Scipy
+Related functionality in SciPy
 ------------------------------

-Scipy also implements functions that can be used for peak detection.
+SciPy also implements functions that can be used for peak detection.

 Some examples:

 -  `scipy.signal.find\_peaks\_cwt <http://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.find_peaks_cwt.html>`__